Introduction (A salute to Jim Chapin begins on page two).

 And to say again ... many have missed understanding the following point.
 Moeller talks about 2-grips that a drummer should learn, not one!
 Few have recognized that a modified grip is mentioned in his book.
 Unfortunately, most have accepted the book as being only for the 'rudimental types'.

-Traditional Grip (Open Style) (right hand little finger fulcrum , loose relaxed left hand) - The 'ancients' used a stronger grip and open double strokes for their rolls
+Traditional Grip (Open Style) (right hand little finger fulcrum , loose relaxed left hand) - The 'ancients' used this strong grip and open double strokes for their rolls

-Traditional Grip (Closed Style) (similar to the open style of the 'ancients', but thumb fulcrum for right hand and tighter grip for left hand) - Jazz and orchestra snare to the 1960s
+Traditional Grip (Closed Style) (similar to the open style of the 'ancients', but thumb fulcrum for right hand - Jazz, early Rock & Roll and orchestra snare drum to the 1960s

 Traditional Grip Matched (Open Style) (the so-called 'Moeller matched grip') - Little finger fulcrum for both hands [rarely learned]

-Regarding the above, most drummers reading this article are comfortable using the popular matched grip, exclusively (for everything)
+Regarding the above, most drummers reading this article are comfortable using the matched grip (Closed Style) exclusively for everything

-Note: The Moeller matched grip (above) is a very useful and powerful grip to learn ... one should use it whenever it's called for.
-This grip is rarely used, however, but should be learned and definitely should be used by the 'hard' players.
-Jim Chapin has been talking about the 'back of the hand grip' for years (for the 'hard hitters').
+Note: The Moeller matched grip using the 'back of the hand grip' (below) is a very useful and powerful grip to learn ... one should use it whenever it's called for.
+This grip is rarely taught, however, but should be learned and definitely should be used by the 'hard' players.
+Jim Chapin talked about the 'little finger grip' for years (for the 'hard hitters').
 THIS INFORMATION STEMS RIGHT FROM MOELLER'S BOOK ! ... but it has come to be thought of as: "Oh, that's the rudimental grip (open style).
 I can't use it because I play rock or jazz".
-And all of those drummers are missing an important point, usually brought out at Jim Chapin's clinics ...
-Chapin suggests that we learn more than one grip!
+And all of those drummers are missing an important point that was usually brought out at Jim Chapin's clinics ...
+Chapin (like Moeller) suggested that we learn more than one grip!

-When one thinks about it, there are probably very few pure 'Moeller advocates', and Chapin deserves to be referred to as the best representative of Moeller's book.
-Chapin has been showing drummers, that the little finger stick grip should be used for playing hard.
-He is certainly NOT saying ... this is a grip for the old fashioned rudimental players, only' (as many have done for several decades, now).
+When one thinks about it, there are probably very few pure 'Moeller advocates', and Chapin deserves to be referred to as having been one of the best representatives of Moeller's book.
+Chapin suggested to drummers that the little finger stick grip was ergonomically better for playing hard backbeats.
+He was certainly NOT saying ... it's a grip for the old fashioned rudimental players, only' (as many have said for several decades since the 1930s).

 Information in the Moeller book predates orchestral snare drumming, pipe-style drumming and so forth.
 The method goes back hundreds of years ... to a point in time when 'town drummers' played double strokes on a loose, damp, animal skin.
 Pipe style drumming, of course, couldn't evolve (entirely) until drums and drum heads made it possible to play a closed roll on a tight drum.